Q: What are your rates?

 A: I use a combination of my personal snapshots, public domain images, and stock images.

 Snapshots are taken with my cheap phone using a free camera app.
 For public domain images, I use Google’s search filters to look for works licensed for re-use without attribution, then check each image individually to see what permissions I actually have.
 These public domain images are usually from the 1800s, or Wikimedia images that have been released to the public.
 My favorite website to find great stock images from is deviantart.
 Just search “stock” and the element you’re looking for.
 Make sure to read all stock artists’ journals, descriptions, etc carefully before using anything they created to ensure you correctly attribute and/or compensate them.
+Recently I’ve been using unsplash and Wikimedia commons a lot too.

 Above all, do NOT just do an image search and hope for the best.
 Even if you want to use an image for reference and will not be collaging it into your piece as an art element, I still think it’s best to snap your own quick pose photo or refine your search for public domain photos.
 There’s so many great image resources available for free or cheap, it doesn’t make sense to use something else.